 Many people don’t know how to proceed after having been involved in a crash with a commercial truck.
 The goal of this series of articles is to help victims better understand their situation and assist them in making an informed decision when it comes time to choose a personal injury attorney.
-If you have been hit by a big rig, contact our Rochester, Minnesota office today to speak with a lawyer.
-We also serve residents of Northern Iowa and Western Wisconsin.
+If you have been hit by a big rig, contact our office today to speak with a lawyer.
+In addition to Rochester, Owatonna, and Southeastern Minnesota, we also serve residents of Northern Iowa and Western Wisconsin.

 We will address several topics over our coming articles.
 Issues we’ll analyze include:

 - Identifying the defendants in a trucking accident case